ritaOmondi/alx-system_engineering-devops/0x00-shell_basics/README.md

      16: mv [A-Z]* /tmp/u/:  a script that moves all files beginning with an uppercase letter to the directory /tmp/u.

 You can assume that the directory /tmp/u will exist when we will run your script.
+     17: rm -f *~ : a script that deletes all files in the current working directory that end with the character ~